 Passive Aggressive Husband

-passive aggressive husband
+attached is your passive aggressive husband to his moder?

-How attached is your passive-aggressive husband to his mother, and how much she influences him?
+How attached is your passive aggressive husband to his mother, and how much she influences him?

 We know that our behaviors are formed by how much love or rejection our mothers give us when we are born and later growing up.
 But can his present relationship with his mother still influence your passive-aggressive husband’s behavior?